TomerKarniol/dhcp_scope_manager/README.md

 Returns the current canonical state of the scope.
 When Crossplane sees a `404` here it issues `POST` to create the scope.

+This endpoint uses the optimized single-process GET read path described above, so one Crossplane observe spawns one PowerShell process for the scope state assembly.

 | Status | Body                                                    | When                                                       |
 | ------ | ------------------------------------------------------- | ---------------------------------------------------------- |
 | `200`  | `DhcpScopePayload`                                      | Scope found                                                |